 Rice: White rice is easy to digest and gives energy.
 Do not take brown rice as it contains high fiber, which could be hard on the stomach.

 Toast: White bread is a good option and easy to digest.
-Whole wheat bread contains excess fiber which is again not good for digestive system.
+Whole wheat bread contains excess fiber, which is again not good for the digestive system.

-What not to eat: Dairy, fibrous, spicy or fatty foods should be avoided.
+What not to eat (9): Dairy, fibrous, spicy, or fatty foods should be avoided.

 Dairy: Everyone may not have a problem with milk or dairy products, but they are not easily digestible.

-Fatty foods: Do not include oily and salty foods.
-Also cut down spicy curries, chili sauces and tomato containing dishes.
+Fatty foods: Do not include oily foods.
+Also, cut down spicy curries, chili sauces, and tomato containing dishes.

-Ginger is a natural digestion aid and an effective remedy for nausea.
-It will help relieve the symptoms of nausea.
-You can take ginger chews available at health food stores, or prefer homemade ginger tea.
+Ginger is a natural digestion aid and an effective remedy for nausea (11).
+It may help relieve the symptoms of nausea and vomiting.
+You can take ginger chews available at health food stores or prefer homemade ginger tea.
 Here is how you can make brewed ginger tea:

 You will need: